progrium/duplex/README.md

 #### Troubles:

 * bindings may not cleanup the socket left in `/tmp/dpxc_*`.
-Not really troublesome, but it can pile up.
+Currently investigating a solution which doesn't expose the socket at all (socketpair()).

 ### Bindings around libdpx (bindings)